-- o Company B, a company that is unassociated with Company A and Profit Co; - Companies A and B establish a limited partnership registered under the Limited Partnerships Act 2008 (the LP); - Companies A and B make equal contributions to the capital of the partnership and agree to each receive a 50% share of partnership profits and losses; and - Profit Co sells its business operations to the LP at the open market value of those operations. - 11.
+- 11. Does s BG 1 apply in the following circumstances: - There are three New Zealand resident companies: - Company A, a tax loss company; - Profit Co, a wholly-owned subsidiary company of Company A that is operating a profitable business; and - Company B, a company that is unassociated with Company A and Profit Co; - Companies A and B establish a limited partnership registered under the Limited Partnerships Act 2008 (the LP); - Companies A and B make equal contributions to the capital of the partnership and agree to each receive a 50% share of partnership profits and losses; and - Profit Co sells its business operations to the LP at the open market value of those operations. - 12.
 The following diagram shows the situation before and after the above events:

-Answer
+Answer | Whakautu

-12. No. The Commissioner's view is that, without more, s BG 1 would not apply to this arrangement.
+13. No. The Commissioner's view is that, without more, s BG 1 would not apply to this arrangement.

-Explanation
+Explanation | Whakamāramatanga